serverlessworkflow/specification/specification/README.md

 </details>

-Switch states can be viewed as workflow gateways, they can direct transitions of a workflow based on certain conditions.
+Switch states can be viewed as workflow gateways: they can direct transitions of a workflow based on certain conditions.
 There are two types of conditions for switch states:
 * Data-based conditions
-* Event conditions
+* Event-based conditions

-These are exclusive, meaning that a switch state can define one or the other condition type, not both.
+These are exclusive, meaning that a switch state can define one or the other condition type, but not both.

 In case of data-based conditions definition, switch state controls workflow transitions based on the states data.
-If no defined conditions can be matched, the state transitions based on the defined "default" transition property.
+If no defined conditions can be matched, the state transitions based on the defined 'default' transition property.

-For the case of event conditions, switch state acts as a workflow wait state, waiting for one of the defined events to arrive, making a transition depending on that event definition.
+For the case of event-based conditions, switch state acts as a workflow wait state, waiting for one of the defined events to arrive, making a transition depending on that event definition.
-If events defined in event based conditions do not arrive before the states "timeout" property expires, the state transitions based on the defined "default" transition property.
+If events defined in event-based conditions do not arrive before the state's 'eventTimeout' property expires, the state transitions based on the defined 'default' transition property.

 Switch states cannot be workflow ending states.